Hiring and building your brand – two success factors for biotechs expanding to Europe

 You need unique selling points as a biotech beyond being ‘innovative:’ It is not enough nowadays to stand behind a very innovative product pipeline.
-There is approximately 30+ U.S. biotech companies building a European hub during any given financial year, each competing with similar tag lines about innovation and focus.
+There are approximately 30+ U.S. biotech companies building a European hub during any given financial year, each competing with similar tag lines about innovation and focus.
 Further differentiation is key to attract the relative top leaders, especially as it relates to culture of your organization.

 Levelling of the positions:

 Appropriate and competitive levelling of the critical hires during a European build-out will allow your biotech to attract top talent in a competitive European market.
-For example, it is ideal if the Head of Europe/Head of International is hired at SVP level, such that top functional talents can be attracted in at the VP level.
+For example, it is ideal if the Head of Europe/Head of International is hired at SVP level, such that top functional talent can be attracted in at the VP level.

 Advantage of an experienced and diverse team:

-Duration of a recruitment process:
+Duration of recruitment process:

 A proper onboarding process that includes sending European hires for 2-3 weeks to visit the U.S. HQ and integrate with colleagues will dramatically enhance the future cross-cultural relations and intercontinental alignment.